nsmryan/itscomputersciencetime.com/inwork/2020-11-01-Scripting-C-Programs.md

 ## Approaches

 I've used several different approaches over time for this kind of task.
-I've worked with someone that uses all MatLab scripts, I've written my software in Simulink so a control theorist could integrate with it directly, I've work in pure C for everything, and I've work with frameworks with their own configuration and scriptings (Ruby in one, a limited custom language in anther).
-I've also done some scripting in Python, and certainly written code in many other languages for processing, creating configurations, visuals, etc.
+I've worked with someone that uses all MatLab scripts, I've written my software in Simulink so a control theorist could integrate their algorithms with it directly, I've work in pure C for everything, and I've work with frameworks with their own configuration and scriptings (Ruby in one, a limited custom language in anther).
+I've also done scripting in Python, and certainly written code in many other languages for processing, creating configurations, visuals, etc.

-Currently I am usually using a mixture of C in a Unix environment (under Windows my necessity, so MSYS2 and sometimes Cygwin) for most tasks, using a variety of small libraries to boost productivity of my own design or liberally licensed open source.
+Currently I am usually using a mixture of C in a Unix environment (under Windows by necessity, so MSYS2 and sometimes Cygwin) for most tasks, using a variety of small libraries to boost productivity of my own design or liberally licensed open source.
 For GUIs I often use LabWindows because it is an excellent environment,